Blotter: Bullet hole found in second story of home - Salisbury Post

 • A burglary was reported Sunday in the 2100 block of Gold Knob Road in Salisbury.

-• A woman on Sunday reported a vehicle was vandalized at a house in the 5600 block of Old concord Road in Salisbury.
+• A woman on Sunday reported a vehicle was vandalized at a house in the 5600 block of Old Concord Road in Salisbury.

 • James Wesley Liles, 49, was charged Sunday with misusing the 911 emergency telephone system in the 8700 block of Cloverfield Drive in Kannapolis.